chlongfei/normalize-bitrate.sh/README.txt

     * To analyze all files (including files within child directories) from target directory ./normalize-bitrate target

+    at every execution, a .csv log of all files processed is created in the directory of execution.

 OPTIONS

     -h  outputs help text displaying usage